-All donors need competent financial advisers, and representatives of the university will always recommend potential donors obtain such assistance.
+All donors need competent financial advisers, and representatives of the university will always recommend to potential donors that they obtain such assistance.

 B. Gifts to the university should be made in the name of Loyola University New Orleans.
 All gifts to the university are to be directed in their entirety (including envelope, check, and written correspondence) to the Office of Institutional Advancement, where they will be accepted, acknowledged, and administered in accordance with the policies of the administration and the Board of Trustees.

-C. No solicitation of donations or gifts of funds or real property for the benefit of the university shall be made by anyone without the approval of the president of the university, vice president for institutional advancement, or the vice president for institutional advancement’s designated representative.
+C. All solicitations of donations or gifts of funds or real property for the benefit of the university shall be made with the approval of the president of the university, vice president for institutional advancement, or the vice president for institutional advancement’s designated representative.